OpenWayside/pyDictStore/README.md

 ## setter

 Overriding the setter allows you to modify the value that is saved into storage.
 This is helpful if you need to perform logic against the value being passed in or if you want to force the storage type such as parsing an integer from a string or storing a Boolean value as an integer.
 The critical aspect which is abnormal for a typical setter is that you need to return a value.
-The one limitation is that you cannot pass a none value.
+The one limitation is that you cannot pass a None value.

 ```python
 @storage